EXECUTIVE POSITIONS

 TERM

 The term in office is one academic year beginning June 1 and ending May 31.
 Student leaders are expected to be available throughout the summer for required training and preparation for the year.
 ASI Board positions are essential roles in the direction and financial oversight of ASI and are required to be available to respond to business matters every day ASI is open, which includes breaks when the campus is open as well as some weekends.
-All ASI student leaders must check email daily and be reachable by phone during business hours throughout their term in office.

 ESSENTIAL DUTIES AND RESPONSIBILITIES